epi-project/brane-documentation/specification/src/appendix/languages/bscript/features.md

 {
     #![annotate]

-    // The if-statement is `annotate`d
-    if (true) {
+    // The if-statement is annotated with `attribute` if (true) {
-        // And this expression-statement has `annotate` too println("Hello, world!");
+        // And this expression-statement has `attribute` too println("Hello, world!");
     }
 }
 ```
 This latter form can be used to annotate an entire BraneScript file (e.g., `wf-tag`; see below).

-The following annotations are currently recognized by the compiler:
+The following attributes are currently recognized by the compiler:
 - `on(<locs...>)` OR `loc(<locs...>)` OR `location(<locs...>)`: Explicitly states domains in a Brane instance where a particular external call must be executed.
 This can be used to implement Trusted Third-Parties, for example.
 - `tag(<tags...>)` OR `metadata(<tags...>)`: Adds an arbitrary piece of metadata (a string) to external calls, which may be used by policy to learn information non-derivable from the call itself.
 An example of this would be GDPR-like purpose tags.
 Note that the tags must be given as `<owner>.<tag>`, where the owner is the domain or entity responsible for defining it.
 - `wf-tag(<tags...>)` OR `workflow-tag(<tags...>)` OR `wf-metadata(<tags...>)` OR `workflow-metadata(<tags...>)`: Adds an arbitrary piece of metadata (a string) to the workflow as a whole, which may be used by policy to learn information non-derivable from the call itself.
 An example of this would be GDPR-like purpose tags.
 Note that the tags must be given as `<owner>.<tag>`, where the owner is the domain or entity responsible for defining it.